Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 This approach allows organizations to integrate various cloud services within one broader enterprise technology environment.

-In practice, enterprise cloud environments are rarely limited to a single deployment approach.
+Enterprise cloud environments are rarely limited to a single deployment approach.
 Organizations often run customer-facing platforms on public cloud infrastructure while maintaining internal or regulated systems within private environments.

 Hybrid and multi-cloud architectures allow enterprises to integrate different platforms and distribute workloads across multiple cloud environments based on operational and technical requirements.